markwkiehl/WeatherForensics-REST-API/README.md

 ## 💻 Example Requests & Responses

 All endpoints require a JSON `POST` payload containing the target coordinates and local datetime in ISO format.
+When using the Forever Free subscription tier URL (https://weatherforensics.dev/api/free), your first request may return "Error: Request timed out" due to the server cold start.

 ###Standard Request Payload Format:
 ```